 University of Nevada, Las Vegas

 My research interests primarily lie at the intersection of econometrics and productivity analysis with a broad range of empirical applications in microeconomics and industrial organization.
 My research focuses on the issues pertaining to (i) robust measurement of firm productivity and efficiency, (ii) structural identification of production functions, (iii) explaining the nexus between firm performance and exporting, foreign investments and cross-peer spillovers, (iv) analysis of firm and market structure in the financial services industry including banks, credit unions and microfinance institutions, (v) hedonic valuation of adverse effects of non-marketable environmental disamenities and climate change, (vi) modeling of production processes in the presence of socially and/or economically undesirable outputs, (vii) panel-data models with (un)observed heterogeneity and selectivity, and (viii) semi/nonparametric estimation and testing for data with spatial dependence.
-I have published numerously in journals such as the Journal of Econometrics, Journal of Applied Econometrics, Journal of Banking and Finance, European Journal of Operational Research and many others, and currently serve as an Associate Editor of Empirical Economics.
+I have published numerously in journals such as the Journal of Econometrics, Journal of Applied Econometrics, Journal of Environmental Economics & Management, Journal of Banking & Finance, European Journal of Operational Research and many others, and currently serve as an Associate Editor of Empirical Economics.